Accepting Help and Accommodations for a Hidden Disability

 At school, I had accommodation of rest breaks in place for my final set of exams.
 At university, this continued.
 In the United Kingdom, the government offers funding for extra support and accommodations for disabled students.
 But I didn't apply for this.
 Why?

-Barriers to accommodations
+Barriers to seeking accommodations in school

-Research suggests that the most significant barriers for students with a disability are often related to identity.
+Some research I read suggests that the most significant barriers for students with a disability are often related to identity.
 In a 2010 study, students reported a desire for self-sufficiency and not wanting their disability to infiltrate their identity as college students.
 Further research also suggests that students want to prove that they can do college without accommodations.1,2

 This research reflects how I felt.
 I started my degree and was determined to prove that I could do it by myself without any help.
 At this point, I hadn't entirely accepted my diagnosis and the consequences of this.
 Therefore, I held the view that taking and seeking help was a sign of giving in.